BlokasLabs/patchbox-os-docs/docs/Module-Internals.md

 If your module requires particular MIDI routing rules to take place, a custom `amidiauto.conf` can be provided, to be enabled automatically on module activation.
 The previous config gets restored automatically on module deactivation.

-To get custom `amidiauto.conf`, first create it in your module source, see <a href= "https://github.com/BlokasLabs/patchbox-modules/blob/master/orac/amidiauto.conf" target="_blank">Orac</a> for an example.
+To get custom `amidiauto.conf`, first create it in your module source tree, see <a href= "https://github.com/BlokasLabs/patchbox-modules/blob/master/orac/amidiauto.conf" target="_blank">Orac</a> for an example.

 Then you have to reference it in the `depends_on` section of the `patchbox-module.json`: